 This course provides an opportunity for student-teachers to explore key issues in teaching and learning English.
 It has three main goals.
 The first goal is to promote reflective teaching practices.
 Through online and class discussions, participants will have opportunities to relate the course content to their own teaching experiences.
 Since reflective practices are developed not only through individual introspection but through social interaction, building a supportive professional community where we can share and learn from others will be essential.
 The second goal is for our classroom community to develop a shared terminology (i.e., vocabulary) for talking about teaching.
 Participants will gain familiarity with prominent educational approaches such as Cooperative and Collaborative Learning, Content and Language Integrated Learning (CLIL), as well as Task- and Project-based Learning.
 Other important concepts to be discussed include learner autonomy and the principles and components of course design.
 The third goal of the course is to develop a foundation for further learning in the MA Program.
-The main course assignment called Teaching Issues Paper provides student-teachers with an opportunity to identify issues arising from their reflections that they wish to explore further in the program.
-This assignment also offers an opportunity to develop research and referencing skills that will be of use throughout the MA TESOL program.
+The Issues of Interest Assignment provides student-teachers with an opportunity to identify several issues arising from their reflections that they wish to explore further in the program.
+This assignment will also provide an opportunity to develop valuable research and referencing skills that will be of use throughout the MA TESOL program.

 Course Schedule Session Торіс Assigned Readings 1.
-Principles of course design Nation (2013) Chap.
+Apr.
+7 Principles of course design Nation (2013) Chap.
 1: What should an English Teacher do?
 Nation (2013) Chap.
 14: How do you plan a language course?
-2. Contextual Considerations • Yoshida (2009) The New Course of Study and the Possibilities for Change in Japan's English Education 3.
-Managing group- work activities • Myskow, et al. (2018).
+2. May.
+19 Contextual Considerations • Yoshida (2009) The New Course of Study and the Possibilities for Change in Japan's English Education 3.
+June.
+30 Managing group- work activities • Myskow, et al. (2018).
 Fostering Collaborative Autonomy: The Roles of Cooperative and Collaborative Learning 4.
-Integrating language with content • Myskow (in preparation): Rarifying CLIL: A Deep Integration of Content and Language 5.
-Designing and assessing tasks • Nation (2013) Chap.
-3: How do you make good problem-solving speaking activities ?
+July.
+21 Integrating language with content • Myskow (in preparation): Rarifying CLIL: A Deep Integration of Content and Language 5.
+Aug.
+25 Designing and assessing tasks • Nation (2013) Chap.
+3: How do you make good problem-solving speaking activities?